saucelabs/sauce-docs/docs/test-fairy/testing-an-app/bug-tracking/tf-connect.md

 - TestFairy API key.
 You can find at https://[your-subdomain].testfairy.com/settings/api-key/.
 - The URL to your bug system.
-- In the case of a JIRA basic authentication - valid credentials (`Username` and `API Token`) for the Jira user.
+- In the case of a Jira basic authentication - valid credentials (`Username` and `API Token`) for the Jira user.
-- In the case of a JIRA OAuth authentication - admin access to Jira/the ability to manage Application Links (as described in the configuration wizard script).
+- In the case of a Jira OAuth authentication - admin access to Jira/the ability to manage Application Links (as described in the configuration wizard script).

 By default, your configuration file `config.json` is saved to `.testfairy-connect` under the Dockers Image home directory: `~/.testfairy-connect/config.json`.